IBM-Cloud/Scalable-web-app-node/terraform/README.md

 IBM Cloud Schematics delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your IBM Cloud environment, and enable Infrastructure as Code (IaC).
 [Terraform](https://www.terraform.io/) is an Open Source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multi-tier cloud environments.

-This scalable web application simplifies the "Deploy to Cloud" workflow.
-It offers a one-click option, to create an IBM Cloud Schematics workspace, with your choice of preconfigured Terraform templates.
-The Terraform templates deploy your application to the IBM Cloud, with options for deployment method (Kubernetes or OpenShift) and DevOps toolchain pipeline structure.
+This scalable web application simplifies the "Deploy to IBM Cloud" workflow.
+It offers a one-click option to create an IBM Cloud Schematics workspace with your choice of preconfigured Terraform templates.
+The Terraform templates deploy your application to the IBM Cloud, with options for the deployment method (Kubernetes or OpenShift) and the DevOps toolchain pipeline structure.

 Two types of DevOps toolchain pipeline structures are available with this application.
-In Step 1, the first two buttons utilize the [simple-helm-toolchain](https://github.com/open-toolchain/simple-helm-toolchain) template, which uses a classic pipeline structure.
-The second two buttons (indicated by "Secured") utilize the [secure-kube-toolchain](https://github.com/open-toolchain/secure-kube-toolchain) template, which uses a "git secure" pipeline structure.
+In Step 1, the first two buttons use the [simple-helm-toolchain](https://github.com/open-toolchain/simple-helm-toolchain) template, which uses a classic pipeline structure.
+The second two buttons (indicated by "Secured") use the [secure-kube-toolchain](https://github.com/open-toolchain/secure-kube-toolchain) template, which uses a "Git secure" pipeline structure.
 Both toolchain template options offer a code repository, delivery pipeline(s), and web IDE.

 ## Steps